Undergraduate Scholarships

 German Studies Research Grant

-Short-term research focusing on modern German culture, politics, history, economics, or society.
+This grant funds short-term research focusing on modern German culture, politics, history, economics, or society.

 • Candidate must be nominated by department